How and Why You Should Turn Your Tax Refund into a Savings Bond

 You’ll lose the last three months’ interest the bond has earned if you redeem them within the first five years, although there’s no penalty after this time.
 And you must keep the bond for at least one year, so you should be reasonably sure that you won’t need the money within the next 12 months.

 The government makes an exception to these rules for certain emergencies, such as if you live in a nationally-declared disaster area.
 Treasury Direct provides a list of waivers on its website.

-And 2.83 percent interest isn’t going to make you a millionaire overnight…or ever.
-But these bonds can provide a nice, steady anchor for your investment plans.
+And 1.90-percent interest isn’t going to make you a millionaire overnight…or ever.
+But these bonds can provide a nice, steady foundation for your other investment plans.